cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 reaching the dynamically typed JavaScript in a course in web development.
 Using JavaScript felt odd, there were a lot of features I missed.
 Mainly the code completion and variable/function suggestions.
-I ran into a great deal of bugs and unexpected behavior; but I guess some of these can be attributed to JavaScript specifically.
+I ran into a great deal of bugs and unexpected behavior; I guess some of these can be attributed to JavaScript specifically.

 I have tried Python as well, and I had similar experiences to JavaScript with it.
 So as of now I am on the static side.
 I am, however, in no way saying that either is better or worse than the other.
 This just happens to be my opinion on it.
 Someone who was taught Python as their first language may be more inclined to prefer dynamic type systems.